Skip to main content

 Sending NFTs

-To transfer NFT ownership it is necessary to send an internal message from the NFT owner’s wallet to the NFT contract by creating a cell that contains a transfer message.
+To transfer an NFT ownership, it is necessary to send an internal message from the NFT owner’s wallet to the NFT contract by creating a cell that contains a transfer message.
 This can be accomplished using libraries (such as tonweb(js), ton(js), tonutils-go(go)) for the specific language.

-Once the transfer message has been created, it must be sent to the NFT item contract address from the owner's wallet contract, with an adequate amount of TON to cover the associated transaction fee.
+Once a transfer message has been created, it must be sent to the NFT item's contract address from the owner's wallet contract, specifying a sufficient amount of TON to cover the corresponding transaction fee.

 Receiving NFTs